shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 # Chapter 2 – The Cuffs of Tigrin

-[have them go to medic bear lersha]
+[have them go to medic bear lersha, have this scene take place there instead]

 ===